dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 ### Creating a research information and consent sheet

-For each research activity you do, create a specific information and consent sheet that describes the research and gives the participant the information they need.
+For each research activity we do, cwe reate a specific information and consent sheet that describes the research and gives the participant the information they need.

-You can use the same information sheet for several rounds or batches of research, as long as you are:
+We can use the same information sheet for several rounds or batches of research, as long as we are:

 * doing the research for the same purpose
 * doing the same things during the sessions